lingz/meteor-reactive-class/README.md

 #Reactive Class for Meteor

-Reactive classes with data reactively backed by Meteor collections!
-Allows the attachment of arbitary methods or fields through prototype based classes.
+Reactive classes with data backed by Meteor collections!
 Allows for simple two way data binding, as well as for Object Oriented Programming without losing any of the benefits of reactive Meteor collections.
-Objects automatically update their fields whenever minimongo reactively reports that their corresponding entry has changed.
-Objects are _not reinstantiated_ when the corresponding collection record updates and therefore can maintain state.
+Objects are _not reinstantiated_ when syncing with the corresponding collection record updates and therefore can maintain state.

-It also acts as a database wrapper over MongoDB and allows for simply changing fields in a natural way and calling `.update()` to reflect those changes on the DB.
-Utilizes
+It also acts as a database wrapper over MongoDB and allows for simply managing data in a natural, object oriented way.
+Call `.update()` to reflect local changes in the DB, and `.refresh()` to get changes in the DB onto the local object!
+Alternatively, use the polling mode, and have the objects listen for mongoDB updates, and update themselves reactively.

 [![Build Status](https://travis-ci.org/lingz/meteor-reactive-class.svg)](https://travis-ci.org/lingz/meteor-reactive-class)